Therapeutic Massage

 Yes, most people could benefit from a therapeutic massage at some point.
 Common concerns include but are not limited to postural imbalances, muscle strain, chronic pain management, repetitive injuries, headaches, car crash injuries, and more.

-• How should I prepare for a therapeutic massage?
+• How should I prepare for a massage?

 Please inform me of any medical conditions, injuries, or anything else you think is pertinent to your massage.
-Eating a light meal or snack before your massage is helpful, and hydrating will help you feel your best.
+Eating a light snack before your massage is helpful, and hydrating will help you feel your best.
 I don't recommend taking painkillers less than 3 hours before a massage, as this could affect your sensory pain response.
-Try to arrive feeling clean and not wearing too strong of perfume.
+Try to arrive on time, practice good hygiene, and avoid wearing strong scents.

 Top